AndrewChiziba/simple-arithmetic-calculator/README.md

 # simple-arithmetic-calculator
-Reads math expression from text file and write output to specified text file Compile program into jar file and run with: java PROGRAM_NAME INPUT_FILE.txt OUTPUT_FILE.txt
+Reads math expression from text file and write output to specified text file \n Compile program into jar file and run with: java PROGRAM_NAME INPUT_FILE.txt OUTPUT_FILE.txt
 The input file should be in format: